admaio/admaio.github.io/content/post/job-phd-ediamond/index.md

 ## How to apply

 Please note that we exclusively accept applications submitted through our [**ETH Job Portal**](https://jobs.ethz.ch/).
 Applications via email or postal services will not be considered.
 Please provide the following documents:

   - Motivation letter
   - CV
   - Diplomas and certificates
-  - Names and email addresses of people who could provide a reference letter (optional but suggested)
+  - Names and email addresses of references who could provide a recommendation letter

 Questions regarding the position should be directed to Antonio Di Maio, antonio.dimaio@unibe.ch (no applications).
 For further information about the hosting group please visit the website [**DISCO**](https://disco.ethz.ch/).